 - Will these quotas make you behave in ways you wouldn’t otherwise?

 Pinpointing your why can help here.
 Why do you want to be a financial advisor?
-If your answer revolves around helping people, then quotas that don’t agree with your personality or your beliefs may end up making it harder to build your practice or become a highly transactional financial advisor.
+If your answer revolves around helping people, then quotas that don’t agree with your personality or your beliefs may end up making it harder to build your practice.
 If you don’t mind being a transactional financial advisor, that’s ok, and maybe a career with Consolidated Planning isn’t the best fit for you then.

 Financial advisors at Consolidated Planning operate under the idea that financial planning is an ever-evolving process, not a one-time event or a push for a certain product.